-- Explicit consent under the GDPR is distinct from implied consent for sharing for direct care purposes under the common law duty of confidentiality.
-The GDPR creates a lawful basis for processing special category health data when it is for the provision of direct care that does not require explicit consent.
+- Explicit consent under the UK GDPR is distinct from implied consent for sharing for direct care purposes under the common law duty of confidentiality.
+The UK GDPR creates a lawful basis for processing special category health data when it is for the provision of direct care that does not require explicit consent.
 GP data controllers must establish both a lawful basis for processing and a special category condition for processing. - The lawful basis for processing special category health data for direct care is that processing is:

-'necessary... in the exercise of official authority vested in the controller' (Article 6(1)(e)).
+'Necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller' (Article 6(1)(e)).11

-It is also possible for NHS GP practices to rely on 'processing is necessary for compliance with a legal obligation to which the controller is subject' (Article 6(1)(c).
+It is also possible for NHS GP practices to rely on 'processing is necessary for compliance with a legal obligation to which the controller is subject' (Article 6(1)(c).12